bit-broker/website/content/en/docs/getting-started/install-k8s.md

 This step takes a few moments to complete.
 After it has finished, you will see a series of notes which discuss some key points about your installation.
 The sections on JWKS, Auth Service and Rate Service are for [advanced use cases](/docs/getting-started/configuration/#advanced-use-cases), and you can ignore these for now.

-It can take a few moments for the system to come into existence and for it to complete its initialisation steps.
+It can take a few moments for the system to come into existence and for it to complete its initialization steps.
 You can test that the system is up-and-ready, by the using this command:

 ```shell
 if [ $(curl --max-time 5 --write-out '%{http_code}' --silent --head --output /dev/null https://your-cloud-host/coordinator/v1) == "401" ]; then echo "Ready"; else echo "Not Ready"; fi;
 ```

 This will output `Not Ready` until all the servers are up, after which it will output `Ready`.
-Keep trying this command until it signals its OK to proceed.
+Keep trying this command until it signals it's OK to proceed.

 ##### Installing a DNS Alias